 Vaginal Cancer Therapy: No Standard Visualizing Methods Were Available

 Vaginal cancer is treated using interstitial brachytherapy, a type of radiotherapy in which a doctor injects a high dose of radiation into the tumor or surrounding tissues with the help of thin needles under anesthesia.
 This is called the high-dose-rate transperineal interstitial approach.

-The radioactive implant needs to be placed accurately into the tumor mass in order to reduce the side effects to the surrounding organs such as the rectum and bladder.
+The radioactive implant needs to be placed accurately into the tumor mass to reduce the side effects to the surrounding organs such as the rectum and bladder.
 But, no standard visualizing methods are used while delivering the implant and the doctor can assess the position of the needle with CT images only after completing the procedure.
 At this time, relocation of the needle is impossible.
 A new ultrasound system has been developed by researchers to overcome this problem.

 Development of a 360-degree, Three Dimensional Transvaginal Ultrasound